The late Frank Selke Jr. was a “household name” in Canadian sports - and Special Olympics Canada.

 “He knew sport backwards and forwards and loved Special Olympics,” said Bill L’Heureux, a former chair of Special Olympics Canada and Ontario who worked closely with Selke Jr. on those boards.
 “He was known all over the country as being a kind of rolling ambassador for Special Olympics.”

-Selke Jr., along with L’Heureux were recruited by the late Harry ‘Red’ Foster, a Canadian broadcaster and advertising mogul who helped establish Special Olympics in Canada.
+Selke Jr., along with L’Heureux, was recruited by the late Harry ‘Red’ Foster, a Canadian broadcaster and advertising mogul who helped establish Special Olympics in Canada.

-The movement struggled in Ontario, so before his 1985 death, Foster enlisted his godson Blake Murphy to monitor the finances, L’Heureux to take on the business side, and Selke Jr. to fundraise and act as an ambassador.
+As the movement struggled to find its footing in Ontario, Foster enlisted his godson Blake Murphy to monitor the finances, L’Heureux to take on the business side, and Selke Jr. to fundraise and act as an ambassador.

 According to former Special Olympics Canada CEO Jim Jordan, those three were the “backbone” of the Special Olympics Ontario Board of Directors at the time.